Library Cards – Residents

 Weather Closures (Summary of Policy)

-The Library Director will consult with at least one board member regarding any weather related closures.
-If the weather is anticipated to clear quickly, the Director may use a delayed .
+The Library Director will consult with at least one board member regarding any weather-related closures.
+If the weather is anticipated to clear quickly, the Director may use a delay.
+The Library Director will post closures to social media channels.
+Please call the library and use best judgment before coming out in bad weather.

 Internet and Technology Usage